johanneswieland/MPC2001/README.md

 Please cite as:

 Orchard, Jacob, Valerie A. Ramey, and Johannes F. Wieland.
 Using Macro Counterfactuals to Assess Plausibility: An Illustration using the 2001 Rebate MPCs.
+Economic Journal, Forthcoming.

 ### Statement about Rights